PaloAltoNetworks/aws-transit-vpc/documentation/solution_overview.md

 This is a FIFO Queue created during initialization of the Transit VPC.
 All new "Create tasks" which are not related to Rebalancing will be pushed to this task.
 All tasks in this queue will be processed after the high priority queue is empty and after completion of the Rebalance operation if it is in progress.

 ##### Transit State machine (AWS Stepfunction)
-Transit State machine is built using AWS Step functions.
-Transit State machine will be started by TransitDeciderLambda and makes sure that only one instance of Transit State machine is running at any point in time.
-Once started it fetches one Task at a time from HighPriorityQueue and process them till queue is empty.
-Once HighPriorityQueue is empty, it checks whether Rebalance is in progress by checking for a key-value pair in DynamoDB which indicates whehter Rebalance is in progress or not (Rebalance = Yes).
-If there is an ongoing Rebalance, Transit
+The Transit State machine is built using AWS Step functions.
+The Transit State machine will be started by TransitDeciderLambda and makes sure that only one instance of Transit State machine is running at all times.
+Once started, it fetches one task at a time from the HighPriorityQueue and processes them until the queue is empty.
+Once the HighPriorityQueue is empty, it checks whether the Rebalance function is in progress.
+It performs this by checking for a key-value pair in the DynamoDB table which indicates whether Rebalancing is in progress, or not in progress (Rebalance = Yes).

 ### Subscriber system
-This logical system takes care of automatically configuring VPN at the "subscriber" side.
-Following are few tasks done by Subscriber system
+This logical system takes care of automatically configuring the VPN at the "Subscriber" VPC.
+The following are few tasks done by Subscriber system
 - Detect VPC creation
 - Gather information needed to configure VPN with PA group
 - Create VGW, CGW, IPSec VPN configuration
-- Notify transit system with VPN configuration information so that Transit system can complete VPN configuration
+- Notify the transit VPC with VPN configuration information so that Transit VPC can complete VPN configuration
 - Detect VPN delete operation and trigger VPN delete operation from Transit system

-[Diagram here]

 #### Components of Subscriber system
 1. Subscriber SNS